 Play Area – Seated, Standing, Room Scale

-The first Windlands was released very shortly after the launch of the Rift and Vive headsets and arrived on the PlayStation VR as a launch title and established itself as one of the go to games to get thanks in large part to its grappling mechanics.
-In that game you cruise across the ruined landscape collecting crystals that shed light upon what befell the planet you are on.
-Windlands 2 is a direct followup to that game, though you don’t need to play the first to enjoy this sequel and on top the originals navigation mechanics, introduced in this is a more in depth campaign and some combat mechanics to spice things up.
+Windlands was released shortly after the launch of the Rift and Vive headsets all the way back in 2016 and arrived on the PlayStation VR as a launch title, establishing itself as one of the go-to VR games thanks in large part to its unique grappling mechanics that had you cruising through the air at crazy speeds.
+Windlands 2 is a direct follow-up to that game, though you don’t need to play the first to enjoy this sequel, which includes the same navigation mechanics and introduces a more in-depth campaign and some combat to spice things up.

 The campaign or any select level can be played in single player or multiplayer with the game getting substantially easier with others.
 If one of you bypasses a particularly difficult area, the rest of the players can spawn off of that person making it a little easier to get through the stages.
 Boss battles are much easier as the enemies have trouble focusing on multiple targets allowing for multiple players to quickly pick apart the bad guys.
 A few other modes are also available including speed run challenges and races with leaderboards along with a few others like ‘Hook Anything’ or ‘one life’ which offer a few different ways to play through the campaign.

-There really isn’t to much to complain out here with my largest issue being that sameiness I whined about earlier.
-The campaign consists entirely of fetch or kill quests tasking you with navigating around smaller sections (when compared to the larger world) looking for a specific amount of collectibles or getting to a waypoint km away to defeat an enemy.
-As you progress through the campaign the stages do get more difficult with grapple points being further apart or covered in spikes forcing quicker reactions lest you fall or hit those spiked objects and die.
-These later missions can be incredibly frustrating as, at certain points, I was falling to my death over and over to the point of madness until i had that one good run that got me to the next checkpoint.
-Those frustrating moments are balanced out by the satisfaction of nailing those seemingly impossible levels.
-The checkpoint system is one the most forgiving in many games as any progress you made, whether it’s finding items, destroying enemies or removing a bosses shields 1 by 1 is saved allowing any mission to be beaten while dying over and over.
-Given the nature of the game and how easy it can be to miss a grapple point or jump I totally understand why this system is in place, but it does remove much of the danger in any encounter as you can just respawn and slowly whittle down your foes.
-While longer sessions did feel repetitious, every time I hopped in for a quick go it was exhilarating to start swinging around in this incredible world.
+There really isn’t too much to complain out here with my largest issue being the feeling of repetition that kicks in during longer plays The campaign consists entirely of fetch or kill quests tasking you with navigating around smaller sections (when compared to the larger world), looking for a specific number of collectibles or getting to a waypoint a km away to defeat an enemy.
+As you progress through the campaign the stages do get more difficult with grapple points being further apart or covered in spikes forcing quick reactions lest you fall or hit those spikes and die, causing a respawn back to the last checkpoint, which are scattered all throughout the world.
+These later missions can be incredibly frustrating as, at certain points, I was falling to my death over and over to the point of madness until I had that one good run that got me to the next checkpoint.
+Those frustrating moments are balanced out by the satisfaction of nailing those seemingly impossible flight paths.
+The checkpoint system is one the most forgiving of any game as any progress you made, whether it’s finding items, destroying enemies or removing a bosses shields 1 by 1, is saved, allowing any mission to be beaten while dying again and again.
+Given the nature of the game and how easy it can be to miss a grapple point or jump, I totally understand why this system is in place, but it does remove much of the danger in any encounter as you can just respawn and slowly whittle down your foes.
+Multiple difficulties are available which affect how much damage you can take and dish out with medium offering a decent amount of challenge without being to intense.
+While longer sessions did feel repetitious, every time I hopped in for a quick go it was exhilarating to swing around in this incredible world.

-Despite my misgivings, Windlands 2 is still a blast to play alone or with some friends and it is absolutely thrilling to swing through these stages.
+Despite my few misgivings, Windlands 2 is still a blast to play alone or with some friends.
 Covering vast distances in such a short time as you whip past floating islands all while combating a variety of robots through a fully realized campaign is a ton of fun.
-If you enjoyed the first Windlands title, this is all that game was and much more and offers thrills you just couldn’t experience outside of VR.
+If you enjoyed the first Windlands title, this is all that game was and much more offering thrills you just couldn’t experience outside of VR.
 If you are in the mood for an explorative adventure, this is great!

 What would I pay?
 The full price of $30 is more then fair.
 The campaign should take around 6 hours or so and with the multiplayer aspect and other modes available there is a fair bit of content to get through.
 As I said, long plays do start to get old but tackle this in a stage by stage basis and that should help alleviate the feeling of sameiness and regardless of that feeling, soaring across the landscapes is both breathtaking and satisfying.

-Psytec Games provided a code for this title and, regardless of this review, we thank them for that!
+Psytec Games provided codes for this title and, regardless of this review, we thank them for that!